-If 2018 was a good year for you, 2019 should only be better.
+If this year was a good year for you, the new year should only be better.
 However, in order to have a more successful year ahead, you and I have got some reflecting to do – Reflecting on past performances and how to improve or get rid of certain habits that stop us for being the best versions of ourselves, both in our personal lives and career.

 Starting the year with a new set of career, business and personal goals is definitely half the job done.
-However, in order to not fall into the same cycle (as the previous years), there are some habits, people or past events you need to leave behind for a successful 2019:
+However, in order to not fall into the same cycle (as the previous years), there are some habits, people or past events you need to leave behind for a successful start of the year.

 1) Dwelling on the past

 Moving on can be a pretty hard thing to do.
 However, what has happened has happened and unfortunately, none of us has the power to change the past.
 Luckily, what we do have the power over is how we decide to move on.
 Your past does not define you and what you have done does not label who you are.
 Take your past mistakes and failures, whether in career, business or relationships, as a lesson and an opportunity to do better in the next year – Let it go!

 In our day and age of social media, it seems impossible to not compare yourself with family, friends, colleagues and even celebrities.
 With people living glamorous and perfect lives on Instagram, you might be deceived into thinking that the grass is greener… literally everywhere except on your end.
 Truth is, comparison is the thief of all joy – If you consume yourself with comparing your life with what others have and what others do, you can never be truly grateful for yours.